 Jordan Howard, Social Good Strategist, Dell

-Since her teen years, Jordan has dedicated her time and energy working to ensure that young people have a seat at the table.
-At the age of 23, Jordan has developed strategies and advises brands on innovative ways to educate, engage, and activate youth to solve global issues.
+Since her teen years, Jordan Howard has dedicated her time and energy working to ensure that young people have a seat at the table.
+At the age of 23, Ms. Howard has developed strategies and advises brands on innovative ways to educate, engage, and activate youth to solve global issues.
 Alliance for Climate Education, United Nations Foundation, The U.S. State Department, Hulu and Dell are some of the brands she has partnered with over the years.
-Whether it’s developing curriculum to teach the science of climate change, creating STEM programs for teen girls and working with city government to engage youth, Jordan has done it.
+Whether it’s developing curriculum to teach the science of climate change, creating STEM programs for teen girls and working with city government to engage youth, Ms. Howard has done it.
 Ebony Magazine named her Ebony’s Power 100, as one of the most influential African Americans.
-Jordan has been featured as an expert in the New York Times, ABC, NBC, FOX, GOOD, and the book Girls Gone Green.
-From Opening events for Hillary Clinton to teaching pre-teens across India, Jordan’s journey to spark change among millennials around the world is only beginning.
+Ms. Howard has been featured as an expert in the New York Times, ABC, NBC, FOX, GOOD, and the book Girls Gone Green.
+From Opening events for Hillary Clinton to teaching pre-teens across India, Ms. Howard’s journey to spark change among millennials around the world is only beginning.

 Learn more about Jordan Howard here.